 For a long time, the traditional insurance business model has proved to be remarkably resilient.
 But it too is beginning to feel the digital effect.
 It is changing how products and services are delivered, and increasingly it will change the nature of those products and services and even the business model itself.
 We firmly believe that opportunities abound for incumbent insurance companies in this new world.
 But they will not be evenly shared.
 Those companies that move swiftly and decisively are likely to be those that flourish.
 Those that do not will find it increasingly challenging to generate attractive returns.

 Obviously, every insurance company — from small family-owned businesses to large enterprises with a national and international footprint — wants to flourish vs. get flushed down the proverbial drain.
-And that’s why an increasing number of insurance companies have made the switch from a bulky, bloated and needlessly expensive conventional phone system, to an advanced, cost-effective, feature-rich and future-proofed hosted VoIP phone system.
+And that’s why an increasing number of insurance companies have made the switch from a bulky, bloated and needlessly expensive conventional phone system, to an advanced, cost-effective, feature-rich and future-proofed hosted cloud phone system.

 To learn more, contact the Carolina Digital Phone team today.
 Your consultation with us is free!